rwaldron/tc39-notes/es7/2016-05/may-24.md

 DE: Except micro-benchmarks.

-YK: 5% of calls are acidentally used? if we made STC opt in, would people use it?
+YK: 5% of calls are accidentally used? if we made STC opt in, would people use it?

 MS: STC does not resolve the performance issue, and if PTC is used, all browsers will want to optimise it.